THE BRITISH WHEEL OF YOGA FOUNDATION COURSE IN YOGA STUDIES

 An opportunity to meet the tutors, experience their teaching, get a taste of what the course will be like and to ask questions before committing to the course.
 You can sign up for the course without attending this but it is recommended you do, especially if you don’t know the tutors.

-The course fee will be payable in 3 instalments of £210, the first of which is due on accepting a place on the course, the second in May and the third in August.
+The course fee will be payable in 3 installments of £215, the first of which is due on accepting a place on the course, the second in Sept and the third in November.
 Course payments are non-refundable unless tutors cancel the course.

 Some reduced price places available for students experiencing genuine financial hardship.
 Please contact us to discuss.